5-Alpha-Reductase Inhibitors

 Interactions

-• Long-term coadministration with potent CYP3A4 inhibitors (e.g. ketoconazole, ritonavir, clarithromycin) may increase plasma levels and prolong half-life.
-Consider reducing dosing frequency if adverse effects occur
+Long-term coadministration with potent CYP3A4 inhibitors (e.g. ketoconazole, ritonavir, clarithromycin) with dutasteride may increase plasma levels and prolong half-life.
+Reduction in dosing frequency can be considered an option to minimise adverse effects.
+Finasteride has no found clinically significant drug interactions.

 Do you think you’re ready?
 Take the quiz below